0xworks/Pikzel/README.md

 ## Acknowledgements
 - For the OpenGL backend, and inspiration for the demo apps, I relied heavily on Joey de Vries' [learnopengl.com](https://learnopengl.com)
 - Similarly the Vulkan backend would not have been possible without Alexander Overvoorde's [Vulkan Tutorial](https://vulkan-tutorial.com)
+- This repository contains some code from https://github.com/Nadrin/PBR
 - Some of the code in this project is based on The Cherno's [Game Engine Series](https://thecherno.com/engine) youtube channel